vanhoangkha/Networking-fundamentals/Day34_IPv6_Part3.md

 FLOATING STATIC ROUTES:

-- Require you to increase the [AD] number HIGHER than the currently used Mạng IGP AD value
+- Require you to increase the [AD] number HIGHER than the currently used Network IGP AD value

 LINK-LOCAL NEXT HOPS:

 ![image](https://github.com/psaumur/CCNA/assets/106411237/52cf09e2-2b37-4319-a2b9-15213524530c)

-You HAVE to specify the Giao diện name when using Link-Local Next-Hops
+You HAVE to specify the Interface name when using Link-Local Next-Hops

 This is EXACTLY like a FULLY-SPECIFIED STATIC Tuyến đường